So here comes my guide to Siem Reap – beyond Angkor Wat. A place that at first made me feel bad. And ignorant.

 Later, I talked to a guy who had to wait for three hours since they let in a hundred people at a time – max.

-Angkor Wat is a massive three-tiered pyramid with five towers rising 65 meters from ground level.
+Angkor Wat is a massive three-tiered pyramid.
+There are five towers rising 65 meters from ground level.
 It’s Cambodia’s most iconic structure and its silhouette adorns the Cambodian flag.

 A moat and a wall are surrounding this majestic structure.